markp07/ai-assistant/README.md

 ## Features

 - **Natural Language Processing**: Understands and processes user inputs in natural language.
-- **Real-Time Railway Information**: Fetches and displays real-time data for Dutch and Belgian railways.
 - **Customizable**: Easily extendable to integrate with additional APIs or services.

 ## Docker Setup